Negi

 Germination

 2. Try to avoid packing the tray cells too tightly.
 Though the cells should be completely and evenly full, soil that is over compacted will make it difficult to remove the seedling for transplanting as you don’t want to snap the stem or tear roots.
-Not compressing or pushing hard on the soil after filling should help.
+After filling the trays, brush off the extra soil so that the cells are filled to the top.
+Don't tamp down.

 Try filling each cell from top to bottom, then giving the whole tray a careful shake from side to side to get air pockets out, then pour a little extra soil on the top to account for any settling.

-When seeding in preparation for transplanting, you can plant up to three seeds per cell, no more than half (1/2) an inch deep.
+When seeding in preparation for transplanting, you can plant up to three seeds per cell, about a quarter of an inch deep.

 Pruning & Preparation